-Equipment taken into the venue for an Assessment Task must be allowed in that subject for the HSC examination, and it may be checked by the supervising teacher.
+Equipment taken into the venue for an Assessment Task must be allowed in that subject and it may be checked by the supervising teacher.

 Students must not use a mobile phone or be in possession of unauthorised notes or electronic devices such as earphones or AirPods, or a programmable watch (smart watch), during a task or access any other source of information unless instruction or permission is specifically given by the teacher.
 Zero marks will be awarded for a breach of this requirement.
-Patterns of absence when connected to Assessment dates will run the risk of the challenge of cheating.